farmerconnect/pipeline-actions/README.md

 # pipeline-actions

-Repository with generic Github actions to cover pipeline steps for farmer connect services
+Repository with generic GitHub actions to cover pipeline steps for farmer connect services.

-## workflows
+## Workflows

 Workflows to be used within any repository.
 Inside a job, mention the workflow in the keyword "uses".
 [Instructions here](https://docs.github.com/en/enterprise-cloud@latest/actions/learn-github-actions/reusing-workflows).